m1zole/kfd/basebin/jailbreakd/README.md

-# Dopamine Base Binaries
+# Base Binaries

 ## jailbreakd

 ### Supported

-Dopamine -> jailbreakd:
+kfund -> jailbreakd:
 - XPC call to jailbreakd, make it create a thread and return it